core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 modified value.

 These are not default values for the option, as defined in Section 5.4.4 in {{RFC7252}}.
-A default value would mean that an empty Capabilities and Settings message would result in the option being set to its default value.
+Default values apply on a per-message basis and thus reset when the value is not present in a given Capabilities and Settings message.

 Capabilities and Settings messages are indicated by the 7.01 code (CSM).